-Escrow, title-related and other fees decreased by \$726 million, or 22%, in the year ended December 31, 2021 as compared to 2021, and increased by \$446 million, or 16%, in the year ended December 31, 2021 as compared to 2021, and increased \$225 million, or 19%, in the year ended December 31, 2021 as compared to 2021, and increased \$225 million, or 19%, in the year ended December 31, 2021 as compared to 2021, and increased by \$414 million, or 30%, in the year ended December 31, 2022, as compared to 2021, and increased in the year ended December 31, 2022 as compared to 2021 is primarily due to the decrease in closed order volume including the decline in residential refinance volume, which have relatively higher escrow fees than residential purchase and commercial transactions.
+Escrow, title-related and other fees decreased by \$726 million, or 22%, in the year ended December 31, 2022 as compared to 2021, and increased by \$446 million, or 16%, in the year ended December 31, 2021 as compared to 2020.
+Escrow fees, which are more closely related to our direct operations, decreased by \$414 million, or 30%, in the year ended December 31, 2022, as compared to 2021, and increased \$225 million, or 19%, in the year ended December 31, 2021 as compared to 2020.
+The decrease in the year ended December 31, 2022 as compared to 2021 is primarily due to the decrease in closed order volume including the decline in residential refinance volume, which have relatively higher escrow fees than residential purchase and commercial transactions.
 The increase in the year ended December 31, 2021 as compared to 2020 is primarily due to the increase in closed order volume.
-Other fees in the Title segment, excluding escrow fees, decreased by \$311 million, or 17%, in the year ended December 31, 2022 as compared to 2021, and increased \$221 million, or 14%, in the year ended December 31, 2021 as compared to 2020.
-The decrease in Other fees in the year ended December 31, 2022 as compared to 2021 was primarily driven by a decrease in revenues related to our ServiceLink business in addition to decreases in various individually immaterial items.
-The increase in Other fees in the year ended December 31, 2021 as compared to 2020 was primarily driven by an increase in revenues related to our ServiceLink business in addition to increases in various individually immaterial items.
-The change in both escrow fees and other fees is directionally consistent with the change in title premiums from direct operations in 2022 and 2021
+Other fees in the Title segment, excluding escrow fees, decreased by \$311 million, or 17%, in the year ended December 31, 2022 as compared to 2021, and increased \$221 million, or 14%, in the year ended December 31, 2021 as compared to 2021 was primarily driven by a decrease in revenues related to our ServiceLink business in addition to decreases in various individually immaterial items.
+The increase in the year ended December 31, 2021 as compared to 2020 was primarily driven by an increase in revenues related to our ServiceLink business in addition to increases in various individually immaterial items.
+The increase in other fees is directionally consistent with the change in title premiums from direct operations in 2022 and 2021.